Cross-correlation between $Planck$ CMB lensing potential and galaxy catalogues from HELP: Data

 \subsection{CMB Lensing Data}

 The \textit{Planck} lensing data we use come from 2018 \textit{Planck} data release\footnote{\url{https://pla.esac.esa.int/\#cosmology}} described in \cite{Planck2020VIII}.
 It uses the SMICA DX12 CMB maps to reconstruct the lensing potential, covering $\sim 67$\% of the sky.
-We use the lensing convergence map derived from a minimum-variance estimate of temperature and polarization data, after mean-field subtraction.
+For our baseline analysis, we use the lensing convergence map derived from a minimum-variance estimate of temperature and polarization data.
+We also use the CMB lensing potential map derived from the thermal Sunyaev-Zeldovich deprojected SMICA map for comparison of estimated parameters.
+Nevertheless, because of potentially smaller contamination by Cosmic Infrared Background (CIB) emission of the minimum-variance lensing map, compared to the lensing map derived from the Sunyaev-Zeldovich deprojected map (see discussion in section \ref{sec:cib}), we consider the former in our baseline analysis.
+For the rest of the paper, we dub the minimum-variance lensing convergence map as MV and Sunyaev-Zeldovich deprojected lensing convergence map as SZ-deproj.
 The lensing convergence which is proportional to the two dimensional Laplacian of the lensing potential (Eq. \ref{eq:2d_laplacian_relation}), can be expressed in spherical harmonic space using the relation \citep{Hu2000}

 The spherical harmonic coefficients for lensing convergence are provided by \textit{Planck} data package in HEALPix\footnote{\url{https://healpix.jpl.nasa.gov/}} \citep{Gorski2005} format with $\textit{N}_{side}=4096$.
-As small angular scales are noise dominated we transform these coefficients to a HEALPix map with lower resolution having $\textit{N}_{side}=512$, which we use for further analysis in this study.
-The data package also provides a minimum-variance reconstruction of noise power spectrum $N_{\ell}^{\kappa\kappa}$ along with a binary map masking parts of the sky not used in making $\kappa_{\ell m}$.
-Fig. \ref{fig:lensing_convergence} shows the noise subtracted convergence power spectrum, hence, extracted from the spherical harmonics coefficients using the mask provided with the \textit{Planck} data package.
+As small angular scales are noise-dominated we transform these coefficients to a HEALPix map with lower resolution having $\textit{N}_{side}=512$, which we use for further analysis in this study.
+The data package also provides noise power spectra $N_{\ell}^{\kappa\kappa}$ for both MV and SZ-deproj maps, along with a binary map masking parts of the sky not used in the analysis.